 Because charge-offs lower a person's credit score, you could want to get a charge-off reversed.
 The only way to reverse a charge-off is to get the creditor to tell the company that compiles the credit report that it no longer considers the debt written off.
 At this point, the credit report will be changed and the charge-off listing will now describe the debt as being active or, if the debtor has paid it, paid off.

-To convince a creditor to reverse a charge-off, the debtor must enter into negotiations with him.
-According to Bankrate.com, the debtor should offer to pay the debt back in exchange for the creditor removing the charge.
+To convince a creditor to reverse a charge-off, the debtor must enter into negotiations with the credit card company.
+The debtor should offer to pay the debt back in exchange for the creditor removing the charge.
 The creditor will then change the status of the debt on the credit report to "paid as agreed."
 In some cases, the debt may also be listed as "paid" or "settled," which will not raise the individual's credit score as much as a listing of "paid as agreed."

 A creditor is not required to change the listing of a charge-off on a credit report, even if the person pays back the debt.
 For this reason, Bankrate.com suggests that before paying any money, the debtor has the creditor agree in writing to reverse the charge-off.